-Wind energy conversion system (WECS): A wind energy conversion system as defined in Minnesota Statute 216C, as amended ("... any device such as a wind charger, windmill, or wind turbine and associated facilities that converts wind energy to electrical energy").
+Wind Energy Conversion System (WECS): A Wind Energy Conversion System as defined in Minnesota Statute 216C, as amended ("... any device such as a wind charger, windmill, or wind turbine and associated facilities that converts wind energy to electrical energy").

-Wind turbine: A machine used to produce electricity by converting the kinetic energy of wind to electrical energy.
-A turbine consists of a rotor, nacelle and tower.
+Wind Turbine: A machine used to produce electricity by converting the kinetic energy of wind to electrical energy.
+A turbine consists of a rotor, nacelle, and tower.

-Wooded or Woodland: An area with a stand or trees that has a canopy cover, as shown on the most recent aerial photographs, of at least fifty (50%) percent, being at least one (1) acre in size and having a minimum width of at least one hundred (100) feet.
+Wooded or Woodland: An area with a stand or trees that has a canopy cover, as shown on the most recent aerial photographs, of at least fifty percent (50%), being at least one (1) acre in size and having a minimum width of at least one hundred (100) feet.